HL7/US-Core-STU3/pages/_includes/guidance.md

 ### Guidance on limiting the number of search results

 In order to manage the number of search results returned, the server may choose to return the results in a series of pages.
 The search result set contains the URLs that the client uses to request additional pages from the search set.
 For a simple RESTful search, the page links are contained in the returned bundle as links.
-See the [core specification] for more information
+See the [FHIR Paging] for more information.

 ------------------------------------------------------------------------